maartenpaauw/home-assistant-config/README.md

 - Turn off some office components when the PC shuts down.
 - Toggle light/dark theme based on sunset and sunrise.

-## Scripts

-- Put Sony Bravia KDL-42W805A on and switch to HDMI 1.
-- Put Sony Bravia KDL-42W805A on and switch to HDMI 3.

 ## Shell Commands

 - Turn of PC.